SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 # A note to management

+Your expectations of the team, how you work, and how you believe the development process works, fundamentally need to change if switching to Agile is going to work.

+## To product managers

+You _cannot_ expect to have fixed cost, fixed time, and fixed scope.
+Something _has_ to be variable.
+This isn't a factory line, or a construction site, and there _are_ unknowns, so something will have to give eventually.

+I recommend scope, because setting dates for things is a normal part of business operations, we want to keep costs low, and scope is the easiest to regulate when you start off knowing that you'll have to regulate it.

+Operate as if having the team work overtime, or having the programmers not write the automated checks, are completely off the negotiating table.

+In a pinch, you _can_ ask them to cut out the automated checks, but understand that:
+1. it isn't the tester's responsibility to verify functionality for those changes and a lack of regression as a result of them,
+2. it's _very_ likely that some expensive bugs will make it through and this is neither the programmers' nor testers' fault, and that
+3. the cost for this is that the programmers will have to spend _more_ than the amount of time you "saved" cleaning up right after that deadline if you ever want to have predictable and _you_ will be on the hook for any bugs that pop up as a result because _you_ chose to take the risks involved.

+Plan things so that you can take things out if you need to in order to make deadlines.

+Work _daily_ with engineers and testers to make sure you always know if something will need to be cut out, and what actually _can_ be cut out (and sometimes, what can be brought _in_).

+Work with the testers to find out about the risks that exist and what the costs of those risks are.

+If a tester sent you this blog post, then they've done exactly that.
+They're making you aware of the risks in play, what the costs are, and asking you how you would like to proceed.

+If you weren't aware of the risks you were taking, or who was paying their prices, that's entirely understandable.
+But continuing to operate this way is not just ineffective and costly, it's also _extremely_ harmful to the people on your team.

+## To other managers

 > Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-Your expectations and how you work fundamentally need to change if switching to Agile is going to work.

 Your goals will be to facilitate the team and the individuals in it.
 You'll need to not just avoid being an obstacle for them, but also to eliminate obstacles and build team members up where you can.

 Leading up to and during this change is probably where your role will be the most important of any member on a team.

-Many will fear this change, and you will need to assuage those fears.
-A cultural change is needed, and you will need to drive that change.
+Many will likely fear this change, and you will need to assuage those fears by making sure they understand they will _not_ be paying the price for risks that you choose to take.

-## Programmers
+## Regarding programmers

 Programmers may be concerned about having a larger work load, being less productive, or suddenly being responsible for quality.
 And, as I mentioned above, they will most certainly be concerned about being the bottleneck (e.g. "Writing the tests would just slow me down").

-They will need help to understand that their pace won't be changing, that they will only be expected to move as fast as **maintaining quality** allows them to, and the only difference is that they'll be wasting _far_ less work.
-They'll also need to understand that quality _truly_ is everyone's responsibility, and they will be expected to hold other team members accountable as well (often through code review).
+They will need help to understand that their pace won't be changing (and more likely will be _slowing down_), that they will only be expected to move as fast as **maintaining quality** allows them to, and the only difference is that they'll be wasting _far_ less work.
+They'll also need to understand that quality _truly_ is everyone's responsibility, and they will be expected to hold other team members accountable as well, yourself included.

+They'll need to know that they are always free and encouraged to speak out if they feel they won't be able to identify all the ways they'd need to verify functionality (as this usually means the ticket is too vague).

+But most importantly, they _need_ to understand that _if_ you choose to take risks by setting tight deadlines or by telling them to throw ISQ out the window for a brief period, that _you_ are the one that'll be paying the price if/when things go wrong, not them.

 ## Testers

 Testers may be nervous because they won't have a defined series of testing stages to fall back on to know whether or not they are performing well.
 There's not always going to be tickets or strict processes to guide what they do each day.
 They may be also be concerned that they don't have the skills to cut it, or that they can't point to the number of tickets they've QA'd to show they're being productive.

-You can guide them in this transition, help them work with the team to find areas they can provide value, or point them to resources that can help build up their skills/knowledge.
+You can guide them in this transition by helping them understand the areas/metrics/functionality that you're most concerned with, and what the costs might be from things that threaten those things.
+If they know what you care about and why, they'll understand how to consider risks.

-You will need to reassure them that how many bugs they find isn't a concern, because the focus is on _preventing_ bugs in the first place, not _detecting_ them (although detecting them is still valuable).
+You will need to reassure them that how many bugs they find isn't how they'll be evaluated, because the focus is on _preventing_ bugs in the first place, not _detecting_ them (although detecting them is still valuable).
 If they're concerned about their abilities, you will need to _actively_ help find them ways to build up their skills.
-There's many books out there (_Agile Testing_ by Lisa Crispin and Janet Gregory is a great start), mentor programs (which can even be offered internally), communities (e.g. The Ministry of Testing [website](https://www.ministryoftesting.com/) and [slack](https://www.ministryoftesting.com/slack_invite)), etc.
+There's many course (e.g. [RST](https://rapid-software-testing.com/)) and books out there (_Agile Testing_ by Lisa Crispin and Janet Gregory is a great start), mentor programs (which can even be offered internally), communities (e.g. The Ministry of Testing [website](https://www.ministryoftesting.com/) and [slack](https://www.ministryoftesting.com/slack_invite)), etc.

 ## Be _active_